-Prerequisite: ENGL 102 | F, SI

-This course provides an

-overview of the various cultures

-in the Middle East within an

-anthropological framework.

-Concepts such as 'family', 'gender'

-and 'society' are used as the basis

-for comparison of various cultural
+This course provides an overview of the various cultures in the Middle East within an anthropological framework.
+Concepts such as 'family', 'gender' and 'society' are used as the basis for comparison of various cultural groups in the region.

 MEST 319 | POLITICS IN THE MIDDLE EAST (3-0-3)